Welcome to the chaplaincy and spiritual wellbeing page.

 - Decorate a pebble - pick up a pebble from the ground, and decorate it with acrylic paint, or even just pens - use images that remind you of your self worth, your value as a human being, and keep it on your desk as a reminder, or put it in your pocket so the weight and shape of it is always with you.
 You could also make one for a friend.

-- Get your hands dirty - get some pot plants (perhaps from the freshers' welfare plant sale) and nurture them.
-Maybe even join the College gardening club, which has its own allotment.
+- Get your hands dirty - get some pot plants or plant some seeds, and nurture them.
+If you're in Cambridge at the moment, maybe even join the College gardening club, which has its own allotment.
 Getting mud on your hands, and having the satisfaction of growing things you can eat, is wonderful for physical and spiritual wellbeing.

 - Love your food - consider developing a practice of being thankful for food - think about who made it, where the ingredients may have come from, and who served it to you, and before you eat, send up a thought or prayer of thanks for all that sustains us.
 And if you'd like to send a thank you card to our amazing kitchen staff every so often, that would make their day :-)